-FACT 3.1 Algorithm 6 based on hashing with chaining requires O(m) average time and takes O(m) additional space to select uniformly at random m positions in [1,n].
+FACT 3.1 Algorithm 3.2 based on hashing with chaining requires O(m) average time and takes O(m) additional space to select uniformly at random m positions in [1, n].
 The average depends both on the use of hashing and the cost of re-sampling.
-An additional sorting-cost is needed if we wish to extract the sampled items of S in a streaming-like fashion, thus taking $O(\min\{m,n/B\})$ I/Os.
+An additional sorting-cost is needed if we wish to extract the sampled items of S in a streaming-like fashion.
+In this case the overall sampling process takes $O(\min\{m, n/B\})$ I/Os.

 If we substitute hashing with a (balanced) search tree and assume to work in the RAM model (hence we assume m < M), then we can avoid the sorting step by performing an in-visit of the search tree in O(m) time.
-However, Algorithm 6 would still require $O(m \log m)$ time because each insertion/membership operation would take $O(\log m)$ time.
-We could do better by deploying an integer-based dictionary data structure, such as a van Emde-Boas tree, and thus take $O(\log \log n)$ time for each dictionary operation.
+However, Algorithm 3.2 would still require $O(m \log m)$ time because each insertion/membership operation would take $O(\log m)$ time.
+We could do better by deploying an integer-based dictionary data structure, such as a van Emde-Boas tree, and thus take $O(\log n)$ time for each dictionary operation.
 The two bounds would be incomparable, depending on the relative magnitudes of m and n.
 Many other trade-offs are possible by changing the underlying dictionary data structure, so we leave to the reader this exercise.

 The next step is to avoid a dictionary data structure and use sorting as a basic block of our solution.
 This could be particularly useful in practice because comparison-based sorters, such as qsort, are built-in in many programming languages.
+The following analysis will have also another side-effect which consists of providing a more clean evaluation of the average time performance of Algorithm 3.2, rather than just saying re-sample each item at most O(1) times on average.